IAmDaanE/ml-digit-classification/README.md

 ### Training Your Own Model

 The actual dataset isnt in this repo because its way to big for a github repository but you can download mnist_train.csv and mnist_test.csv [from this kaggle page](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).
 Then configure your wanted parameters in train.py.
-When you are happy with the amount of loss during training press Ctrl + C to quit training and save the weights and biases.
+When you are happy with the amount of loss during training press Ctrl + C to quit training and to save the weights and biases.

 ## License